-Short of changing your student’s high school curriculum to better prepare him for college level work, is there anything that your student can do to reduce the chances that he will be required to take these courses?
+Short of changing your student’s high school curriculum to better prepare them for college level work, is there anything that your student can do to reduce the chances that they will be required to take these courses?
 We believe the answer is yes.

 As a parent, you can begin by sharing this important information with your student.
-Help him understand that the assumption that simply taking the right courses and earning the right grades means that he will be ready.
+Help them understand that the assumption that simply taking the right courses and earning the right grades means that they will be ready.
 Seat time in high school is not enough.

-So what can he do?
-Simply put – your student needs to take charge of his own education and learning.
-Encourage him to be in the driver’s seat rather than the passenger seat.
+So what can your student do?
+Simply put – your student needs to take charge of their own education and learning.
+Encourage them to be in the driver’s seat rather than the passenger seat.

 - Know that preparing for college is an active task.
 Simply passing high school classes and earning a diploma is not enough.
-He will need to do more.
+Your student will need to do more.

 - Take the work in high school seriously.
 Do more than go through the motions.
 Remember that there is a purpose in learning high school material.

 - Address your deficiencies, don’t avoid them.
 Most students know the areas in which their skills are weak.
 Often, they try to avoid or circumvent those areas.
-Encourage your student to determine his areas of weakness and work on them.
+Encourage your student to determine their areas of weakness and work on them.
 Get tutoring if necessary.
-Improve his skills.
+Improve skills.

 - Take challenging classes.
-Encourage your student to work with his guidance counselor to sign up for the most difficult classes that he can.
-Ask him to challenge himself as much as possible.
+Encourage your student to work with their guidance counselor to sign up for the most difficult classes that they can.
+Ask your student to embrace challenge as much as possible.

 - Take math in senior year.
 Many students complete their required math courses by junior year of high school and are pleased not to “have to take math” during their final year.
-However, this means that your student may forget much of what he knows before he takes college placement exams.
+However, this means that your student may forget much of what they know before taking college placement exams.
 Encourage your student to continue with a math class in senior year.

 - Try a college class.
-If your student has access to a local community college, encourage him to register for a college class.
-Even if these credits will not be accepted (and they might) toward college graduation, this will give your student an opportunity to test out both college expectations and his own skills.
-He may discover the areas in which he has gaps.
+If your student has access to a local community college, encourage them to register for a college class.
+Even if these credits will not be accepted (and they might) toward college graduation, this will give your student an opportunity to test out both college expectations and their own skills.
+Your student may discover the areas in which there are gaps.